jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 - **Output Control**: Directing AI responses in specific formats and styles

-## Resources and Further Learning
+### Resources and Further Learning
 - Prompt engineering is both an art and science
 - The field evolves rapidly - new models, tools, and techniques are being deployed frequently
-- Check out the website [Theresanaiforthat.com](https://theresanaiforthat.com/)
+- Check out the website [Theresanaiforthat.com](https://theresanaiforthat.com/) which curates list of AI tools

 ### Recommended Tools
 - **ChatGPT**: OpenAI's flagship model
 - **Claude**: Anthropic's conversational AI